 Eddie has been teaching and acting professionally for 40 plus years.
 He presently teaches improvisation to the fun-loving artists at CATA.
-A founding member of Off Leash improv company and also a member of The Spolin Players in Los Angeles.
-He’s had the good fortune of directing and performing on stage, as well as performing in film and television.
+He is a founding member of Off Leash improv company and also a member of The Spolin Players in Los Angeles.
+He has also had the good fortune of directing and performing on stage, as well as performing in film and television.
 Credits include Bones, Bluebloods, Seinfeld, etc.

 Barby performs in plays on local stages whenever possible.
 She is a founding member of the Royal Berkshire Improv Troupe and performs throughout New England with this comedy troupe.
 In addition to her joyous work with CATA in settings all over Berkshire County, she is currently working with or has worked with the education departments of Berkshire Theatre Festival, Barrington Stage Company and Shakespeare & Company, mostly working with adjudicated youth in alternative sentencing programs.
 Barby has been teaching at CATA since 2004.

-Janet Reich Elsbach has worn a lot of CATA hats; she is a past board president and board member, the parent of a Moving Company dancer, past CATAdirect worskhop leader and a faculty member in the visual arts.
-In her non-CATA moments, she thinks and writes about the food she feeds her family of five, who live on a small, ridiculous farm with dogs and chickens and sheep (in order of increasing population), and about connecting for positive change personally and at the community level.
-Janet and her husband, artist Bart Elsbach, are leading the effort to resurrect the Great Barrington Fairgrounds as a community resource.
-She writes a blog, A Raisin & A Porpoise, edits other people’s writing at the slightest provocation, and teaches writing wherever she’s allowed.
+Janet Reich Elsbach has worn a lot of CATA hats over more than 20 years; she is a past board president and board member, was for many years a parent of a Moving Company dancer, has been the CATAdirect workshop leader, and is a long-time faculty member in the visual arts as well as a member of the writing faculty.
+In her non-CATA moments, she thinks and writes about the food she feeds her family.
+She writes a blog, A Raisin & A Porpoise, and her book, Extra Helping, will be published by Roost Books in the fall of 2018.
 Janet began leading writing workshops at CATA in 2012.

-Jeff Gagnon is a sketch artist and painter.
-Jeff’s work has been exhibited at Gallery 51 and the campus center gallery at Massachusetts College of Liberal Arts.
-He’s been involved in CATA’s since 2008, beginning as a volunteer in the visual arts, and is currently Program Coordinator and a member of the faculty.
-In 2012 he completed an internship at Mass MoCA developing curriculum and leading after school programming in the education department.
-Jeff holds a bachelor’s degree in Arts Management from Massachusetts College of Liberal Arts and is currently pursuing an M.Ed. in Community Arts Education at Lesley University in Cambridge.
+Jeff Gagnon is a visual artist and arts educator.
+Jeff’s work has been exhibited at Gallery 51 in North Adams, MA and the campus center gallery at Massachusetts College of Liberal Arts.
+He has been involved at CATA since 2008, beginning as a volunteer in the visual arts, and is currently Program Manager and a member of the faculty.
+Jeff is a former intern of the Massachusetts Museum of Contemporary where he developed curriculum and led after school programming for the education department.
+Jeff holds a B.A. in Arts Management from Massachusetts College of Liberal Arts and is currently pursuing an M.Ed. in Community Arts Education at Lesley University in Cambridge, MA.